 Low-code development, with its graphical interfaces and tools that enable the development of applications with minimal coding, is gaining ground.
 These platforms provide organizations with greater agility – when a problem arises, an organization can deploy an app to solve it more quickly and with less friction than through traditional development.
-After a rocky 2020, businesses know first-hand how important it is to be able to adapt to changes in the market and to customer demands.
+After a rocky past couple of years, businesses know first-hand how important it is to be able to adapt to changes in the market and to customer demands.

 Reportlinker.com anticipates that the global low-code development platform will grow at a 25 percent CAGR to reach $46.4 billion by 2026.
 Reportlinker’s report adds that some platforms are designed for niche use cases, such as business process management (BPM) or customer relationship management (CRM).